hardiknahata/BATTLING-LETHARGY/README.md

 What we learned
 We have explored the realms of computer vision and realized how the similar thought-process can be extended to other use-cases which could be very fruitful.

-What's next for BATTLING LETHARGY & DISTRACTION DURING COMMUTE We plan to deploy the complete prototype on a single-board computer like ORDOID XU4 and make a portable and commercially viable product.
+What's next for Drowsiness Detection During Commute
+We plan to deploy the complete prototype on a single-board computer like ORDOID XU4 and make a portable and commercially viable product.

 Built With